cs205-group11/amazon-recommendation-system/index.md

 * It does not handle sparsity well (i.e. It does not have accurate predictions if there are not enough reviews for a product)

 ### Matrix Factorization (MF) optimized through Alternative Least Square (ALS)
-In light of above two limitations of SCF, matrix factorization is a more advanced technique that decomposes the original sparse matrix to lower-dimensional matrices incorporating latent vectors.
+In light of above two limitations of SCF, we will proceed with matrix factorization, which is a more advanced technique that decomposes the original sparse matrix to lower-dimensional matrices incorporating latent vectors.
 These latent vectors may include higher-level attributes which are not captured by ratings for individual products.

 ![alt text](./fig/matrix_decomposition.png)